 The first building you will walk past on the Castehill is the site where Mary of Guise had her Palace (pictured).

 Mary of Guise was the daughter of Antoinette of Bourbon and Claud Count of Guise.
 Mary of Guise married King James V in 1538.
 They had a daughter born in Linlithgow Palace in 1542 and at a week old became the Queen of Scotland on her father’s death.
 Her name was Mary.
 (Mary Queen of Scots).The building was also used as the Scottish Parliament in 1990s.
 Marie de Guise died in June 1560.
 The English and French, agreed the Treaty of Edinburgh.
 The military forces of both withdrew from Scotland which allowed the Scottish people to govern themselves.
 A Scottish Parliament was formed in Edinburgh on 10 July 1560, attended by 14 Earls, 6 Bishops, 19 Lords, 21 Abbots, 22 Burgh Commissioners, and over 100 Lairds.
 On the 24 August the Scottish parliament passed a series of Acts that entirely destroyed the Roman Church in Scotland.
 The celebration of mass was made illegal and was punishable by many things including death.

-Palace and Chapel of Mary of Guise
+Palace and Chapel

 First Ragged School in Scotland

 Ramsay Lane Castlehill was the site of the first Ragged School in Scotland.
 It was founded by Dr Thomas Guthrie in 1847.
 Ragged Schools were free education for poor and homeless children.
 There is a Ragged School museum in London.
 THE SCULPTURED BIBLE above the door of 1 Ramsay Lane is inscribed with the words. “search the scriptures” “ST JOHN V S V 39”

 The Sculptured Bible

 The bible above the door is inscribed with the words “search the scriptures”